Joyce Grable: National Wrestling Alliance

 The team of Grable and Vicki Williams won the NWA Women's World Tag Team Championship from Donna Christanello and Toni Rose on October 15, 1973 in New York City.
 It was not until October 1975 that Rose and Christanello regained the title from Grable and Williams.

 In 1978 at Superbowl of Wrestling II, she defeated seven other wrestlers in an eight-woman battle royal.
 Later that year, she defeated Ann Casey to win the NWA United States Women's Championship.
 In 1979, she helped train Judy Martin.
 In August 1979, the team of Grable and Williams defeated The Glamour Girls (Leilani Kai and Martin) to begin their second reign as NWA Women's Tag Champions.
 During the time period from 1973–1983, Grable frequently competed in the World Wrestling Federation, often in singles matches against WWF Women's Champion Fabulous Moolah and in tag team matches with Williams.

 In 1982, Wendi Richter became her tag team partner after Grable trained her for six months in Atlanta, Georgia.
 She wrestled in a series of matches in Stampede Wrestling with partner Richter against Velvet McIntyre and Judy Martin.
-Joyce Grable Also appeared that in Puerto Rico for the World Wrestling Council.
+Joyce Grable also appeared in Puerto Rico for the World Wrestling Council.
 The teams continued their rivalry into April 1983 in Verne Gagne's American Wrestling Association.
 In May 1983, she returned to Stampede Wrestling, where she once again teamed with Richter against McIntyre and Penny Mitchell.

 In 1986, Grable participated in a 10-woman battle royal at the American Wrestling Association's WrestleRock 86 event, losing to Sherri Martel.
 She continued to appear sporadically on the independent circuit and competed in the Delta Tiger Lilies promotion in 1988.

 Retirement

-She retired in 1991 and had back surgery.
+Grable retired in 1991 and had back surgery.
 On January 29, 2005, Grable appeared at WrestleReunion managing Sherri Martel, Peggy Lee Leather, Krissy Vaine, and Amber O'Neal in an eight-woman tag team match against Wendi Richter, Bambi, Malia Hosaka, and Jenny Taylor.
-Grable continues to make appearances at wrestling reunions and conventions, as well as occasional independent shows.
+Grable continued to make appearances at wrestling reunions and conventions, as well as occasional independent shows.
 Grable appeared at a Magnificent Ladies Wrestling event on April 30, 2011, where she managed Melanie Cruise in a match against "Pryme Tyme" Amy Lee, and also managed Million Dollar Baby in a street fight against Robbie Rage.
 On May 20, 2011, she (along with several other retired professional wrestlers) was a guest at a Total Nonstop Action Wrestling live event in Amsterdam, New York.